 1. Once logged into Quest, in the Enroll tab, click add .

+2. a.
 Type the 4-digit class number for your first choice topic into the “Enter Class Nbr” box, then hit enter.

+2. b.
 If you don’t know the class number, Click search under the Find Classes heading.

 Enter “ARTS” in the subject field and either “130” or “140” in the Course Number field, depending on which course you’d like to add.